-The IBS student support service provides a private and confidential space for students across all programmes to discuss matters they believe to be having a negative impact on their studies at IBS, be they personal or academic.
-Students are encouraged to see the Student Support Manager as and when they need to discuss any issues they believe are affecting their studies.
+The IBS Wellbeing service provides a private and confidential space for students across all programmes to discuss matters they believe to be having a negative impact on their studies at IBS, be they personal or academic.
+Students are encouraged to see IBS Wellbeing as and when they need to discuss any issues they believe are affecting their studies.
 Such issues include but are not limited to the following: